open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Observer instruments

-Observer instruments are recommended for reporting measurements about the state of the program at a moment in time.
+Observer instruments are recommended for reporting measurements about the state of the program periodically.
 These expose current information about the program itself, not related to individual events taking place in the program.
 Observer instruments are reported outside of a context, thus do not have an effective span context or